IpsitC/Fraud-Transaction-Analysis-Project/README.md

 # Fraud Transaction Analysis Project

 ## Overview
-The **Fraud Transaction Analysis Project** is a machine learning project that detects fraudulent credit card transactions.
+The **Fraud Transaction Analysis Project** analyzes a credit card transaction dataset to detect patterns, anomalies, and insights about fraudulent activity.
-It uses classification algorithms, SQL-based analysis, and an interactive Streamlit dashboard to provide accurate predictions and insights into fraud patterns.

 ## Features
 - **Fraudulent Transaction Detection**: Uses machine learning models to classify transactions as fraud or legitimate.